 While this specification can be translated on generating functions, the resulting equation involves Pólya operators, making its resolution much harder, even if just numerically.
-Nevertheless, from this equation, it can be proved that the sequence $(q_n)$ enumerating non-plane interval posets behaves asymptotically like $\alpha n^{-3/2} \beta^{n}$, following the approach of \cite[Section VII.5]{Flajolet} or \cite{Harary:Twenty}.
-Iterating the equation for the generating function, we computed the first $400$ terms of the sequence $(q_n)$, which allowed to find loose numerical estimates for $\alpha$ and $\beta$ as $\tilde{\alpha} =0.1964$ and $\tilde{\beta} = 3.7545$.
+Nevertheless, from this equation, it can be proved that the sequence $(q_n)$ enumerating unlabeled interval posets behaves asymptotically like $\alpha n^{-3/2} \beta^{n}$, following the approach of \cite[Section VII.5]{Flajolet} or \cite{Harary:Twenty}.
+Iterating the equation for the generating function, we computed the first $400$ terms of the sequence $(q_n)$, which allowed us to find loose numerical estimates for $\alpha$ and $\beta$ as $\tilde{\alpha} =0.1964$ and $\tilde{\beta} = 3.7545$.
 We also contributed this sequence to the OEIS~\cite{OEIS} where its identifier is A373455. \end{remark}